mda-primetr/gmorad.braintumors/Spatial_Profiling/Code/README.md

 No manual installation is required.
 Packages will be installed from CRAN or Bioconductor the first time a script is run.

+R package versions can be found in the sessionInfo files per platform.